 Let’s face it – you don’t want them all to talk to you.
-You’d not only never get anything done or get anywhere, but you’re just not interested in some of them.
+You’d not only never get anything done or get anywhere, but you’re just NOT interested in meeting them let alone talking to some of them.

-You can smile at the guys you want to talk to.
+You can smile at the guys you want to talk to or would them to approach you.
 You can hope they get hint.
 You can flip back your hair, rub your thighs, walk very slowly by them and wink – but let’s be honest here – that scares away lots of men because they’re just not mentally (or sometimes physically) prepared to meet you.

 You noticed a guy is staring at you and you’re a little curious:

 (Meaning you do want to meet him or have him approach you.)